mirenk0/Mirenk0/README.md

 >Languages and Tech:

-`Go - Python - C - Assembly - SML - Racket - Elixir - JavaScript/Typescript/Node.js - Java - CSS/HTML - React.js - SQL - PostgreSQL - MySQL - Neo4j - Redis - Docker - Bash`
+`Go - Python - C - Assembly - SML - Racket - Elixir - JavaScript/Typescript - Java - CSS/HTML - React.js - SQL - PostgreSQL - MySQL - Neo4j - Redis - Docker - Bash`

 >There are more frameworks for specific languages and environments I have played with, not worth typing everything, point's been made.

 >Looking at:

-`Zig - Odin - C++`
+`C++ - Zig - Odin`

 >Misc Expertise: